 Then you get a 2-hour parking window, so you can get your room situated and decorated.
 I set myself a timer for that and this is where all my plans fell apart.
 I didn’t set up a time-lapse or take photos along the way.
 The room was stuffed with us all unpacking and rushing and I didn’t really take pictures along the way.

-I’m not sure why the layout of the rooms provided by Temple Housing shows closet doors because there are actually none.
+I’m not sure why the layout of the rooms provided by Temple Housing shows closet doors because there are actually no closet doors.

-Below you can see a somewhat before photo with the beds on the highest setting.
+Below is a somewhat before photo with the beds on the highest setting.
 The small fridge we purchased was the perfect fit for under the bed.
 And so was the small plastic drawer storage unit.

 I had purchased a shower curtain but was happy to see that we didn’t need it.

-The funny thing was that his roommate’s decor happened to match his perfectly and we didn’t plan it at all.
+The funny thing was that his roommate’s decor coincidentally matched his perfectly and we didn’t plan it at all.
 He had only exchanged a few short messages with him throughout the summer and it certainly didn’t involve decor decisions.

-So here is his Temple University dorm the way I left it.
+So here is his White Hall Temple University dorm room the way I left it.

 The rug is his roommate’s and is perfect.
-His roommate also has a flag hanging that matches all of my son’s flags.
-He has the same flag banner in his room at home.
+His roommate also coincidentally has a flag hanging above his bed that matches all of my son’s flags.
+He also has the same flag banner in his room at home.

 My son also loves the triangular bolster headboard pillow or whatever you call it.